 If we want to defeat only the above cheating strategies alone, we would have the following simple solution.

-\textit{Modified Protocol 2:}
+\textit{Modified protocol 2: }

-\textit{All steps are the same as those of the original protocol, except that in step (4), the order in which the participants announce the classification can be arbitrary, as long as the participants }$R_{1}$\textit{ \ and }$R_{N}$\textit{\ are always the last two to announce.}
+\textit{All steps are the same as those of the original protocol, except that in step (4), the order in which the participants announce the classification can be arbitrary, as long as }$R_{1}$\textit{\ and }$R_{N}$ \textit{\ are always the last two to announce. }

-With this modification, when $R_{k}$ ($k\in \{2,...,N-2\}$) broadcasts the class of his action in step (4), the cases where either all $R_{j}$ ($j>k $) or all $R_{j}$ ($j<k$) have broadcast the classes of their actions will never occur.
-Meanwhile, $R_{1}$\ and $R_{N}$\ can gain no extra information from this modification, because the state of the qubit they send or receive are always known to them even in the honest protocol.
+With this modification, when $R_{k}$ ($k\in \{2,...,N-2\}$) is to broadcast the class of his action in step (4), the cases where either all $R_{j}$ ($j>k $) or all $R_{j}$ ($j<k$) have broadcast the classes of their actions will never occur.
 Thus the protocol is made secure against the above two cheating strategies.